QuantEcon/lecture-source-py/source/rst/mccall_model.rst

-First, let's have a look at the sequence of approximate value functions that the algorithm above generates
+First, let's have a look at the sequence of approximate value functions that the algorithm above generates.

-Default parameter values are embedded in the function
+Default parameter values are embedded in the function.

 Our initial guess :math:`v` is the value of accepting at every given wage